jtmoon79/super-speedy-syslog-searcher/README.md

           An extra separator string between printed log messages.
           Per log message not per line of text.
-          Accepts a basic set of backslash escape sequences, e.g. "\0" for the null character.
+          Accepts a basic set of backslash escape sequences, e.g. "\0" for the null character, "\t" for tab, etc.
       --journal-output <JOURNAL_OUTPUT>
           The format for .journal file log messages.
           Matches journalctl --output options.